scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/python/subscribe_python.md

 #### Goals:
 - Subscribe to topics
-- Receive text messages from Maker Cloud
+- Receive text messages from MakerCloud

 **Before programming on Python, we need to prepare on MakerCloud:**

 1. Create a project
 2. Create a topic
-3. Copy the topic name in Maker Cloud
+3. Copy the topic name in MakerCloud
    ![img_topic_message.png](img/img_topic_message.png){:width="70%"}
    **Then you can program in Python:**
 ```python